GodwinOkronipa/projects/README.md

 # projects
-cool stuff im building in the cloud and AI space.
-Ive set a goal for myself to become a super cracked cloud infra, ml and AI eng by EOY 2025.
-This repo helps me track my progress from basic cloud functions to ml algos and entiire AI projects that can run locally.
+cool stuff im building in the ML and AI space.
+This repo helps me track my progress from basic cloud functions to ml algos and entire AI projects that can run locally.

 ## how i work